-California issues 'stay home' order; U.S. death toll hits 200
+Americans warned against travel abroad; U.S. death toll hits 200

 The plunging stock market and surging U.S. death toll has caused Trump to sharply change his tone on the disease this week, demanding urgent action after spending weeks downplaying the risks.

-Over 13,000 people across the United States have been diagnosed with the illness called COVID-19 and 200 have died, with the largest numbers so far in Washington state and New York. tmsnrt.rs/3dkIMIL
+About 12,260 people across the United States have been diagnosed with the illness called COVID-19 and 200 have died, with the largest numbers so far in Washington state and New York. tmsnrt.rs/3dkIMIL

-Minutes before Newsom announced his statewide order, Los Angeles County officials ordered the closure of all shopping centers and non-essential businesses, and told its 10 million residents to avoid gatherings of 10 people or more.
+Los Angeles on Thursday ordered the closure of all shopping centers and non-essential businesses in the city and county, and told its 10 million residents to avoid gatherings of 10 people or more.

 “We cannot wait.
 We have to act now,” Los Angeles Mayor Eric Garcetti said.
 “This is not a shelter-in-place order, this is a stay-at-home order.”